-My name is Tanya, and I am a qualified person-centred counsellor providing integrative therapy to people in Somerset, North Somerset, Bristol and surrounding areas.
-Being an integrative counsellor means using a flexible and adaptable approach to counselling by combining various theories and techniques to meet the unique needs of each client.
 My counselling room is situated in The Stable, Weston-S-Mare, and due to working online as well as face to face, I cover not only the surrounding areas including Bristol, Worle, Highbridge, Burnham on sea, Cheddar, Wedmore, Shipham and Axbridge, I can also go as far a field as required using my online platform.

 By June 2021 I had completed my level 2 and 3 counselling skills at Weston college.
 Alongside this I completed and passed the foundation training with CRUSE and became a bereavement volunteer.
 In September 2021, I began my counselling degree at UCW (university centre Weston).
 Then in July 2023, I qualified as a person-centred counsellor and opened my private practice – Cann Counselling.
+I have recently achieved my BSc (Hons) Counselling (level 6) at UCW, furthermore, this year I also completed and become certified as a Grief educator, following training with one of the world's top Grief Therapists David Kessler.

 I believe every client is the expert in their own life. and together, with me as a guide, I aim to help them in their journey to a better mental well-being state of mind.